gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 }
 ```

+## About the C++ Version and Evironments

+## One More Thing

 ### Difference between void main and int main

-The main() function is like other functions.
-It also takes arguments, and returns some value.
+The main() function takes arguments, and returns some value like other functions.
 One point we have to keep in mind that the program starts executing from this main() function.
 So the operating system calls this function.
 When some value is returned from main(), it is returned to operating system.

 The void main() indicates that the main() function will not return any value, but the int main() indicates that the main() can return integer type data.
 When our program is simple, and it is not going to terminate before reaching the last line of the code, or the code is error free, then we can use the void main().
 But if we want to terminate the program using exit() method, then we have to return some integer values (zero or non-zero).
 In that situation, the void main() will not work.